-- 1. Replace the old printer by a new one twice as fast, i.e. with service rate 2μ . - 2.
-Add another similar printer (service rate μ) and divide the users in two groups of equal size directing the works in each group to their own printer.
-The arrival rate of jobs to each printer is $\lambda/2$. - 3.
-The same as alternative 2, but now there is a common printer queue where all jobs are taken and the job at the head of the queue is sent to whichever printer becomes free first.
+1. Replace the old printer by a new one twice as fast, i.e. with service rate 2μ .

+2. Add another similar printer (service rate μ) and divide the users in two groups of equal size directing the works in each group to their own printer.
+The arrival rate of jobs to each printer is $\lambda/2$.